 Critical Care for Critical Assets

-“40% of global health care organizations have experienced an unplanned outage in the past 12 months with loss of power being one of the major drivers at a cost of $432,000 per incident”
+“40% of global health care organizations have experienced an unplanned outage in the past 12 months with the loss of power being one of the major drivers at a cost of $432,000 per incident”

-Electrical system failures create great risk of impacting the central mission of the health care facility, and of incurring a number of negative consequences:
+Electrical system failures create a great risk of impacting the central mission of the health care facility, and of incurring a number of negative consequences:

 - Compromised patient safety